ankushgarg1998/ipuranklist-bot/README.md

 <hr>

 ## CONTRIBUTE
-- Raise an issue and tell us you'd like to work on.
-Or work on an existing issue.
+- Raise an issue to specify what you'd like to work on.
+Or mention that you're working on an existing issue.
 - Fork the repository
 - Commit your code
 - Create a Pull Request